Me-MyselfAndI/RouteSeeker_Yeti/README.md

    AllieSequenceRecords.java - similar class, but for allies.
 Instead of acceleration, stores velocity.

-   AlliedRobot.java - interprets and records trajectory that was written into the graphic interface.
+   AlliedRobot.java - interprets and records trajectory that was written into the graphic interface; handles all matters related to drawing allies' paths on the field.

    Main.java - does the majority of work.
 It includes the machine learning part of the code, and also describes the field.
 The principle by which it works is the following: